Lambton Mall: December 14, 2000 roof collapse

 In the early morning of December 14, 2000, at around 8:30 AM, part of the mall's roof collapsed under the weight of snow, which had been collecting for several days due to neglect to clear the roof of the building, near the Hallmark store.
 The collapse killed 47-year-old Susan Foster, a worker who had been preparing for opening, and injured one other worker.
 Coverage for the first few days was minimal, mainly on American news sites such as CNN and AP News.
 Canadian Broadcasting Corporation released an article on the 17th.

 Tenants

-Major tenants of the mall include H&M, SportChek, Galaxy Cinemas, Canadian Tire, Dollarama, Toys R Us, Mark's, Hallmark, A&W, and New York Fries.
+Major tenants of the mall include SportChek, Galaxy Cinemas, Canadian Tire, Dollarama, Toys R Us, Mark's, Hallmark, and New York Fries.
 The Beer Store, Chuck's Roadhouse, and Royal Bank of Canada also occupy major buildings on the lot which are disconnected from the mall.
-In 2020, A Marshall's/HomeSense store took over the former Sears Canada space.
+In 2020, A Marshalls/HomeSense store took over the former Sears Canada space.